 What training is available?
-Annual training activites cover search and rescue techniques, and hone navigation skills.
+Annual training activities cover search and rescue techniques, and hone navigation skills.
 There are opportunities to meet and work with fellow BSAR members from different clubs.
 Specific training on use of equipment such as GPS and radios is provided.

 What do I tell the boss?
 Support from your employer in advance for your two-day commitment to a search is essential.
 This is the same support employers provide for CFA and SES members.

-Can I decline a callout?
+Can I decline a call out?
 Yes, of course.
-Family, work or other commitments will prevent some members from responding to a call-out.
-A call-out must be declined if you are not 100% fit or your gear is not in good order at the time of the call.
+Family, work or other commitments will prevent some members from responding to a call out.
+A call out must be declined if you are not 100% fit or your gear is not in good order at the time of the call.

 Am I covered by insurance?
 Yes.
 You are covered under the Victorian Emergency Management Act 1986 while on a search or during designated Bush Search and Rescue training.